xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 the SID being used in the SR-TE path is the same across all ABRs sharing the same Anycast SID.

-### Traffic Engineering - Dynamic Anycast-SID Paths and Black Hole Avoidance
+### SRv6 and SR-MPLS black hole avoidance

+#### SR-MPLS Anycast SID

-Inter-domain resilience and load-balancing is satisfied by using the same Anycast SID on each boundary node.
+Inter-domain resilience and load-balancing for SR-MPLS is satisfied by using the same Anycast SID on each boundary node.
 Once the SR-PCE knows the location of a set of Anycast SIDs, it will utilize the SID in the path computation to an egress node.
 The SR-PCE will only utilize the Anycast SID if it has a valid path to the